danilovbarbosa/sg-gameevents/README.md

 # sg-gameevents
 A module for service-based serious games that listen for game events coming from games.

 ## Requires

 sudo apt-get install build-essential  build-dep libssl-dev libffi-dev python3-dev libxslt-dev libmysqlclient-dev python-mysqldb mysql-server

+## Create an environment (Linux)

+mkdir myproject

+cd myproject

+python3 -m venv venv

+## Activate the environment (First, remember to activate the virtualenv, if any)

+. venv/bin/activate

 ## Try it out

-First, remember to activate the virtualenv, if any.

 Install the requirements